bennysalo/predict-recidivism/data-raw/04_trainControl.md

 Setup of `ctrl_fun_training`
 ================
 Benny Salo
-2018-08-15
+2018-08-28

-`ctrl_fun_training` is used when training the models.
+Control functions `ctrl_fun_training_1` and `ctrl_fun_training_2` are used when training the models.
 It is passed to `caret::train` and controls, among other things, what the type of cross-validation to use and what discrimination statistics to calculate.
 Via `index` we also specify what observations will be used in what fold and make training of different models directly comparable.

+We create two different control functions:

+`ctrl_fun_training_1` - is used for the first search for the best tuning parameters - uses only one repeat of a ten-fold cross-validation - collects ROC and logLoss through the summary function but no calibration figures

+`ctrl_fun_training_2` - is used for further narrowing in on the best tuning parameters - uses ten repeats of a ten-fold cross-validation - collects ROC and logLoss and calibration figures through the summary function - is considerably slower (more than ten times)

 ``` r
 devtools::wd()